utdata/icj-setting-up/setup-part-2.md

     gcloud iam service-accounts create generic-service-account
     ```

 1. Next we need to bind the service account to our project with the command below.
-You should get a reply that reports bindings for roles of editor and owner. (**There are TWO places here whereyou have to switch out `icj-YOURNAME`.**)
+You should get a reply that reports bindings for roles of editor and owner. (**There are TWO places here where you have to switch out `icj-YOURNAME`.**)

     ```bash
     gcloud projects add-iam-policy-binding icj-YOURNAME --member='serviceAccount:generic-service-account@icj-YOURNAME.iam.gserviceaccount.com' --role='roles/editor'